parse-community/docs/_includes/parse-server/experimental.md

 ```

 Pros:
-- There is only one HTML file to maintain that contains the placeholders that are filled with the translations according to the locale.
+- There is only one HTML file to maintain containing the placeholders which are filled with the translations according to the locale.

 Cons:
 - Files cannot be easily previewed by viewing the file in a browser because the content contains only placeholders and even HTML or CSS changes may be dynamically applied, e.g. when a localization requires a Right-To-Left layout direction.